Build your first API with Phoenix

 mix phx.gen.json Books Book books title:string price:integer publisher:string edition:string code:string

-is the name of the table in the database and finally the attributes, then we got something like this:
+WhereBooks is the context, Book is our schema, books is the name of the table in the database and finally the attributes, then we got something like this:

 Phoenix added all, controller, schema, migrations, tests, and json views.
-So now, we are going to add the resource to our routes lib/books_store_web/router.ex
+So now, we are going to add the resource to our routes lib/books_store_web/router.ex:

 scope "/api", BooksStoreWeb do